 How to set multiple homepages in Google Chrome

-1. Open Chrome tabs for all the web pages that you want to set as your homepages.
+Open Chrome tabs for all the web pages that you want to set as home pages.
 Make sure you close any tabs for pages that you don't want to include.

-2. Click the Chrome menu button and choose Settings, as described in the previous section.
+Click the Chrome Customize button and choose Settings, as described in Step 2 of the previous section.
 Now select "On start-up" in the list of options on the left.

-4. Alternatively, click "Add a new page" and either type the URL of a web page you want to set as a homepage, or copy and paste its web address into the box.
+Alternatively, click "Add a new page" and either type the URL of a web page you want to set as a homepage or copy and paste its web address into the box.